-Santander are carbon neutral in their own operations, and have been for around 18 months now.
+Santander have been carbon neutral in their own operations since 2020.
 Specific to power generation from coal, Santander Group has committed that, from 2030, it will stop investing in, and/or providing financial services to clients for whom coal fired generation represents more than 10% of revenues on a consolidated basis.

 Statement from RBS

 In February , [RBS] put tackling climate change at the heart of its purposeful strategy, announcing a number of specific targets.
 These include:

 - Making its own operations net carbon zero by the end of 2020 and climate positive by 2025, by driving material reductions in the climate impact of its financing activity

 - At least halving the climate impact of its financing activity by 2030 and doing what is necessary to achieve alignment with the 2015 Paris Agreement

 - Stopping lending and underwriting to companies with more than 15% of activities related to coal, unless they have a credible transition plan in line with the 2015 Paris Agreement by the end of 2021.
 With a full phase-out from coal by 2030